annetanael/annetanael/README.md

 ### ¡Hola! ✨
-I’m Anne, a content consultant from the Philippines with experience in technical writing, knowledge management, instructional design, and content design.
+I’m Anne, a content consultant from the Philippines.
+My professional experience spans technical writing, knowledge management, instructional design, and content design.
 Outside of work, I love nerding out on languages, hobbies, and creative projects.

 I haven’t used GitHub in years.
 To be honest, I already forgot everything I was working on, and I have _no_ idea how this whole thing works anymore.